-The Mount Washington Property is centred approximately 25 kilometres due west of the city of Courtenay, B.C. in east-central Vancouver Island at latitude 49° 46' N. and longitude 125° 15' W, as shown in Figure 1a.
-The Property covers approximately 2420 hectares, as shown in several of the accompanying figures, but best shown in Figure 2a.
-It is comprised of 6 cell mineral claims held 100% by North Bay as shown in Table 1, including partial overlap of portions of four crown granted mineral claims Domineer 1, 3, 4 and 6 which hold gold and silver rights only.
-It must be noted that on August 3, 2018 North Bay amalgamated their Mount Washington Property claims, reducing from 12 to 6 claims.
-The cell mineral claims are located on NTS maps sheets 092F/11, or BCGS maps sheets 092F074 and 092F075 in the Nanaimo Mining Division.
-The crown granted mineral claims held by Clibetre Explorations Ltd. pre-date and have precedence for conflicting mineral rights (gold and silver only) over any mineral rights held through all overlapping cell mineral claims, including those cell mineral claims held by North

-Bay and others.
+The Mount Washington Property is centred approximately 30 kilometres northwest of the city of Courtenay, B.C. in east-central Vancouver Island at latitude 49° 46' 31'' N. and longitude 125° 15' 30'' W, as shown in Figure 1a.
+The Property covers approximately 1899 hectares, as shown in several of the accompanying figures, but best shown in Figure 2a.
+It is comprised of 5 cell mineral claims held 100% by North Bay as shown in Table 1, including a very slight overlap of the extreme western portion of four crown granted mineral claims Domineer 1, 3, 4 and 6 which hold gold and silver rights only.
+It must be noted that on January 6, 2022 North Bay allowed all 6 of their Mount Washington Property claims to be cancelled.
+On October 20, 2022 North Bay re-selected the eastern portion of the previously held property area with 4 new cell mineral claims, and on October 21, 2023 North Bay selected 1 new cell mineral claim to cover an internal gap in the eastern portion of the property.
+The cell mineral claims are located on NTS maps sheets 092F11 and 092F/14, or BCGS maps sheets 092F074 and 092F075 in the Nanaimo Mining Division.
+The crown granted mineral claims held by Clibetre Explorations Ltd. pre-date and have precedence for conflicting mineral rights (gold and silver only) over any mineral rights held through all overlapping cell mineral claims, including those cell mineral claims held by North Bay and others.
 The former title holder of base metal rights in the area forfeited those rights to the crown in 2005, so those rights are now held by any cell mineral claim owners, including North Bay and others.